maxweber/config/README.md

 # config

-Helps to configure a library if it follows the convention that the library functions get the configuration as first parameter.
+Helps to configure a library if it follows the convention that the first argument of the library functions is the configuration.

 ## License